How to Use Tags in Anki to Organise Your Cards

 It helps keep your cards organised and easily accessible for future use.

-It’s even more important when you are planning on sharing your decks with other people.
-They won’t have the luxury of knowing where all your cards are, so a good hierarchical structure is essential (see the later section on hierarchical tags).
+It’s even more critical when you plan to share your decks with others.
+They won’t have the luxury of knowing where all your cards are, so an excellent hierarchical structure is essential (see the later section on hierarchical tags).

 Here’s a summary of the reasons you should use tags: